Bolívar (state): 20th century

 The state gained more autonomy in 1989 when the first elections for governor and legislative assembly were held and the practice of appointments from the central government in Caracas was ended.

 On 13 November 2006, the Orinoquia Bridge was inaugurated, the second largest in the country, which facilitates communications between Ciudad Guayana and the opposite bank of the Orinoco River in the states of Anzoátegui and Monagas.

 The Orinoco Mining Arc (AMO), officially created, on 24 February 2016, as the Arco Mining Orinoco National Strategic Development Zone, 2 is an area rich in mineral resources that the Republic of Venezuela has been operating since 2017; occupies mostly the north of the Bolivar state and to a lesser extent the northeast of the Amazonas state and part of the Delta Amacuro state.
 It has 7,000 tons of reserves of gold, copper, diamond, coltan, iron, bauxite and other minerals.

+Venezuelan drug trafficker and leader of Tren de Aragua, Niño Guerrero, was killed during a joint operation in Las Claritas, Bolívar, on 12 June 2026, during which intelligence was exchanged between the United States and Venezuelan government.
+During the operation, clashes occurred with gang members located in the area.

 Geography

 Geographical location

-It is bordered to the north by the Orinoco River and the States of Delta Amacuro, Monagas, Anzoátegui and Guárico; to the south by the Brazilian state of Roraima; to the southwest by the State of Amazonas; to the east by the territory of Guayana Esequiba, in dispute with the Cooperative Republic of Guyana; and to the west by the State of Apure.
+It is bordered to the north by the Orinoco River and the States of Delta Amacuro, Monagas, Anzoátegui and Guárico; to the south by the Brazilian state of Roraima; to the southwest by the State of Amazonas; to the east by the territory of Guayana Esequiba, in dispute with the Co-operative Republic of Guyana; and to the west by the State of Apure.